WebAssembly/spec/ml-proto/README.md

 * `spec`: the part of the implementation that corresponds to the actual language specification.

+* `text`: parsing and printing the S-expressions text format.

-* `host`: infrastructure for loading and running scripts, parsing S-expressions, and defining host environment modules.
+* `host`: infrastructure for loading and running scripts and defining host environment modules.

-* `given`: auxiliary libraries.
+* `aux`: auxiliary libraries.

 The implementation consists of the following parts: